kubedb/docs/docs/guides/mariadb/clustering/galera-cluster/index.md

 > New to KubeDB?
 Please start [here](/docs/README.md).

-# KubeDB - MariaDB Group Replication
+# KubeDB - MariaDB Cluster

 This tutorial will show you how to use KubeDB to provision a MariaDB replication group in single-primary mode.